fsspec/gcsfs/docs/source/index.rst

 using async-style programming, you do not need to know about how this works, but you might find the implementation interesting.

+For every synchronous function there is asynchronous one prefixed by ``_``, but the ``open`` operation does not support async operation.
+If you need it to open some file in async manner, it's better to asynchronously download it to temporary location and working with it from there.

 Proxy
 -----